simonecasolo/simonecasolo.github.io/index.md

 ---
 ## Hybrid Approaches to Virtual Flow Metering
 Multiphase flow can be simulated and predicted in case sensor data are not available.
-While this could be done via either physical simulators or data-driven machine learning models, hybrid approaches provide a more versatile approach especially when coupled with cloud architectures.<br>
+While this could be done via either physical simulators or data-driven machine learning models, hybrid approaches provide a more versatile approach especially when coupled with cloud architectures.
-In progress.
+This particular use case, was dealing with wells at the end of their lifecycle, when water cuts are high and accurate oil rates become economically more important.<br>
+This was published in [Digital Chemical Engineering, (2023)](https://www.sciencedirect.com/science/article/pii/S277250812300042X)

 ---
 ## Gas-Surface Interaction in Materials: Hydrogen dynamics